inkskull/tiddlywiki_ynh/README.md

 Use it to keep your to-do list, to plan an essay or novel, or to organise your wedding.
 Record every thought that crosses your brain, or build a flexible and responsive website.

+**WARNING : under developpement the uninstall script is not working properly**

 **Shipped version:** 2.0.0-beta.241

 ## Important points to read before installing